Qumulo/docs/_includes/content-reuse/admin-guides/cloud-data-fabric/how-portal-creation-enables-cloud-data-fabric.md

     <tr>
       <td><code>Degraded</code></td>
       <td>
+        <p>Some or all required connections between the spoke portal and hub portal are missing.</p>
         <ul>
-          <li>Some or all required connections between the spoke portal and hub portal are missing.</li>
-          <li>Qumulo Core is attemping to restore connectivity.</li>
+          <li>Qumulo Core is attempting to restore connectivity.</li>
           <li>The portal might be inaccessible.</li>
         </ul>
       </td>